jeap-admin-ch/jeap-python-pipeline-lib/README.md

 This command should generate two files in the dist directory.
 The tar.gz file is a source distribution whereas the .whl file is a built distribution.

 ### Upload

+It should be noted that the publishing process takes place automatically in the pipeline.
+The following steps are only necessary for manual publishing.

 First install twine via pip:
 ```bash